 The sheriff of Nottingham plots to confiscate the estate of the Lord of Bortrey, who has died on Crusade.
 The Archbishop of Canterbury speaks against this plot, and the sheriff plans to eliminate him.
 Robin Hood pretends to undertake the assassination of the Archbishop for the plotters; Maid Marion, meeting him thinks him the leader of a gang of murderers, and leads him into a trap.

 Bruce Cameron <firstname.lastname@example.org>

 The movie begins and ends with a short song so as to be consistent with the TV series.
-The song at the end of the movie goes something like this: "And so Robin and his lady/returned to Sherwood Forest,/There to stay evermore."
+The song at the end of the movie goes like this: "Friar Tuck his blessing now will give,/The outlaws spare the poor, /And Robin Hood and Marion live/In Sherwood evermore."
 See more